cswangrf/draw_path_odetect/README.md

 python packages we have used:

-pandas , matplotlib , pyQt5 , tkinter
+pandas , matplotlib , pyQt5 , tkinter, six, abc

 ## How to run